How to use Segment events to power Knock

 Use webhooks to connect to Knock.
 Knock does not have a first-party integration with Segment, so you will not find us in Segment's destination catalog.
 Instead, you'll configure the connection to Knock via a webhook destination as described below.

-In your Segment workspace, navigate to the "Destinations" tab and click "Add Destination".
-From here, search for "Webhooks" or navigate to "Raw Data" in the sidebar and click the "Webhooks (Actions)" option.
+In your Segment workspace, navigate to the Destinations tab and click "Add Destination."
+From here, search for Webhooks or navigate to Raw Data in the sidebar and click the "Webhooks (Actions)" option.
 This is the destination type we'll use for Knock.
 Configure webhooks

-1. Select events to map and send: If you'd like all events to be sent to Knock, you can add the condition "Event type is Track" and then another condition for "Event type is Identify".
-Make sure you change the top operator to "any" instead of "all".
+• Select the events to map and send to Knock.
+If you'd like to send all events to Knock, you can add the condition Event type is Track, a condition for Event type is Identify, and change the top operator to any instead of all: Select event conditions.

 Viewing Segment track events in Knock

-Once your Segment destination is set up all events you trigger from the Segment source will be forwarded to Knock.
+Once your Segment destination is set up, all events you trigger from the Segment source will be forwarded to Knock.
 Unique events will appear in your list of events under the Source so that you can set up actions to trigger your workflows.

 Connecting a track event to a workflow